Single-sheet prints and single-sheet calendars

 Cataloguing and search

 In the course of the years 2000 to 2004, the early modern single-sheet prints were entered in a separate database and digitized with the support of the German Research Foundation (DFG).
-The database was incorporated in the union catalogue and the OPACplus/ BSB catalogue in 2016.
+The database was incorporated in the union catalogue and in BSB DISCOVER! in 2016.
 The detailed descriptions and digital images of the single-sheet prints prepared in the DFG project are linked up with the catalogue entries.
-This means that all single-sheet prints are searchable in the OPACplus/ BSB catalogue, with a majority of them also being retrievable digitally and frequently complemented by additional information and detailed descriptions.
+This means that all single-sheet prints are searchable in BSB DISCOVER!, with a majority of them also being retrievable digitally and frequently complemented by additional information and detailed descriptions.

 Repertorium der Einblattdrucke, Einblattkalender und Spielkarten der Bayerischen Staatsbibliothek München (Cbm Cat.
 274 a)